ecoacoustics/web-components/docs/spec.md

   - especially through the use of client-side generated spectrograms
 - we should be able to export an entire component tree as an image
   - e.g. to save a spectrogram with annotations as an image
+- everything should be in SI units, un-prefixed. e.g. seconds, hertz, meters
+  - except for in presentation where it is appropriate to use
+- all measurements should aligned to the start of a recording
+  - e.g. seconds from the start of a recording
+- prefer coordinates + coordinates over coordinates + magnitude
+  - e.g. start and end seconds, rather than start seconds and duration

 ### Technologies